jon-heard/obsidian-inline-scripts-library/cards.sfile.md

 }
 if (!drawIndices.length)
 {
-	return "No cards drawn.
+	return "Cards not drawn.
 No cards chosen.";
 }
 drawIndices.sort();